All insurance entities are now licensed under the Insurance Act and are categorised into one of three classes with a single tax regime as follows:

 |Class 3||Insurance intermediaries such as brokers, agents and salesmen, holding and management companies, loss adjusters and assessors||2%|

-The annual requirements for insurance entities remain the same as follows:
+The annual requirements for insurance entities are as follows:

 - Annual license fee to be paid by 31 January